univention/univention-corporate-server/doc/app-center/configurations.rst

 --------

-This section describes how the local Univention Firewall based on iptables is changed by apps and how it can be customized.
+This section describes how the local Univention Firewall based on :program:`iptables` is changed by apps and how it can be customized.
 Docker containers have access to the Docker host.
-And the Docker containers can be made available for external clients with Ports redirection settings (see :ref:`Ports <create-app-with-docker:ports>`).
+And the Docker containers can be made available for external clients with *Ports redirection* settings (see :ref:`Ports <create-app-with-docker:ports>`).

 If MariaDB or PostgreSQL are used as database, those ports will be